 Designed by security industry veterans, the Monte Carlo platform can meet stringent privacy and security standards.

-- Monte Carlo only extracts metadata, query logs and aggregated statistics into it cloud service.
+- Monte Carlo only extracts metadata, query logs and aggregated statistics into its cloud service.
 In particular, Monte Carlo can support a setup where no individual records or PII are ever taken out of your environment.

 - Monte Carlo uses read-only access via APIs and/or dedicated service accounts and allows granular permissions to datasets of your choice.

 - Monte Carlo's can be configured in a customer-hosted architecture that allows you to run its collector on your own cloud infrastructure so you never have to expose any of your data warehouses, data lakes and BI tools to Monte Carlo's cloud.

 - Monte Carlo will provide a SOC 2 Type 2 report upon request (Security, Availability and Confidentiality criteria).

 - Monte Carlo will sign NDAs and/or DPAs where appropriate.

 Monte Carlo's team implements industry best practices across the board to protect the security of its application, and the data privacy of its customers.
 The following are only some of the elements of our security program and system architecture.
 A comprehensive list of our security controls can be found on our Trust Center.

 - Processing is conducted on secure servers hosted on Amazon Web Services.
 All storage systems are encrypted, and all servers are tightly access controlled and audited.
 Data is encrypted in-transit at all times.

 - In cases where debugging or maintenance work is required, a minimal number of engineers will be permitted to access the data necessary for this purpose.
 All engineers use encrypted laptops and are required to remove data from their devices when their debugging session is complete.
 Laptop security policies are enforced using MDM.